Security

 You can use FPE to secure cloud management software and tools.
 Amazon Web Services (AWS) and Google Cloud, some of the most trusted cloud platforms, use this method for cloud encryption.

-Building and implementing an encryption strategy is a collaborative effort between your IT, operations, and management teams.
 Here are four steps to build an effective encryption strategy for data protection:

 1. Classify data.
-The first step is to figure out which data to encrypt.
+The first step is to decide which data to encrypt.
 Understand and classify the different types of data you send and store (e.g., credit card numbers, customer information, company proprietary data) based on how sensitive they are, how often they are used, and how they are regulated.

 3. Implement strong encryption key management practices.
-Keep track of your encryption keys so even if someone else gets hold of them, they won't be able to get into your data.
+Keep track of your encryption keys so that even if someone else gets hold of them, they won't be able to get into your data.
 You can do this by using a key management solution to store and manage your encryption keys.

 4. Understand the limitations of encryption.
 Encryption only helps protect sensitive data from hackers.
-It’s also equally important to have strong cybersecurity measures such as firewalls and endpoint protection in place.
+It's equally important to have strong cybersecurity measures such as firewalls and endpoint protection in place.

 avatar